Step-by-Step Guide: Analyzing Oracle LMS Tool Output for Database Licensing

 ) and search for the database product name.
 You should find entries indicating the Oracle Database version and edition.
 For example, an LMS report might show a line like:Oracle Database Edition: Enterprise Edition 19.12.0.0.0

-โ (meaning Oracle 19c Enterprise Edition, patch level 19.12).
-In another case, it might indicate Standard Edition (or Standard Editionย 2).
-Record the edition for each instance. - Identify Standard vs Enterprise: This is crucial because Standard Edition (SE) databases include only core functionality, while Enterprise Edition (EE) databases can use additional options/packs (which require separate licenses).
-If the output indicates an instance is Standard Edition, you should not expect any Enterprise-only options to be in use (and if they are, thatโs a compliance issue).
-If itโs Enterprise Edition, you must check for optional features usage in subsequent steps.
+(meaning Oracle 19c Enterprise Edition, patch level 19.12).
+In another case, it might indicate Standard Edition (or Standard Edition 2).
+Record the edition for each instance. - Identify Standard vs. Enterprise: This is crucial because Standard Edition (SE) databases include only core functionality, while Enterprise Edition (EE) databases can utilize additional options or packs, which require separate licenses.
+If the output indicates that an instance is Standard Edition, you should not expect any Enterprise-only options to be in use; if they are, that’s a compliance issue.
+If it’s the Enterprise Edition, you must check for the use of optional features in the subsequent steps.

 - Example: In a sample LMS output for a server, you might see: pgsqlCopy